The treatment options for brain and spinal cord tumors depend on many factors, including:

-Many doctors consider these benign tumors because they tend to grow very slowly and do not grow into (infiltrate) nearby tissues.
+Many doctors consider these to be benign tumors because they tend to grow very slowly and do not grow into (infiltrate) nearby tissues.
 Pilocytic astrocytomas occur most often in the cerebellum in young children, while subependymal giant cell astrocytomas (SEGAs) grow in the ventricles and are almost always seen in children with tuberous sclerosis.

 Most children with these astrocytomas can be cured by surgery alone.
 They may be given radiation therapy if the tumor is not removed completely, although many doctors will wait until there are signs the tumor is growing back before considering it.
 Even then, another operation to remove the remaining tumor may be the first option.
 The outlook is not as good if the tumor is in a place that does not allow it to be removed surgically, such as the hypothalamus or brain stem.
 In these cases, radiation therapy is usually the best option.

-For SEGAs that can’t be removed completely by surgery, treatment with the drug everolimus (Afinitor) might shrink the tumor or slow its growth for some time.
+For SEGAs that can’t be removed completely by surgery, treatment with the targeted drug everolimus (Afinitor) might shrink the tumor or slow its growth for some time.

 Radiation therapy may be given after surgery, especially if a lot of tumor remains.
 Otherwise, radiation may be postponed until the tumor starts to regrow.
-(Sometimes, a second surgery may be tried before giving radiation.)
+(Sometimes, a second surgery might be tried before giving radiation.)
 Radiation may also be used as the main treatment if surgery is not a good option because of the tumor’s location.

 For children younger than 3, if the tumor can’t be removed completely or if it grows back, chemotherapy may be used to try to slow the tumor’s growth until they are older.
 They may then be treated with radiation.

-Surgery is often the first treatment for these infiltrating astrocytomas if it can be done, but patients with these tumors are almost never cured by surgery.
+Surgery is often the first treatment for these fast-growing astrocytomas if it can be done, but patients with these tumors are almost never cured by surgery.
 In some cases only a needle biopsy is safe.
 When surgery is used, as much of the tumor is removed as possible, and then radiation therapy is given, often followed by chemotherapy.